eclipse-vertx/vert.x/core_manual_java.md

     server.listen(1234, "myhost");

 The first parameter to `listen` is the port.
+A wildcard port of `0` can be specified which means a random available port will be chosen to actually listen at.
+Once the server has completed listening you can then call the `port()` method of the server to find out the real port it is using.

 The second parameter is the hostname or ip address.
 If it is omitted it will default to `0.0.0.0` which means it will listen at all available interfaces.

+The actual bind is asynchronous so the server might not actually be listening until some time *after* the call to listen has returned.
+If you want to be notified when the server is actually listening you can provide a handler to the `listen` call.
+For example:

+    server.listen(1234, "myhost", new AsyncResultHandler<Void>() {
+        public void handle(AsyncResult<NetServer> asyncResult) {
+            log.info("Listen succeeded? " + asyncResult.succeeded());
+        }
+    });

 ### Getting Notified of Incoming Connections

 Just having a TCP server listening creates a working server that you can connect to (try it with telnet!), however it's not very useful since it doesn't do anything with the connections.

 To be notified when a connection occurs we need to call the `connectHandler` method of the server, passing in a handler.
-The handler will be called when a connection is made:
+The handler will then be called when a connection is made:

     NetServer server = vertx.createNetServer();